Charlie Bowdre: After the Lincoln County War

+Blood stained photograph of Charlie and his wife which was taken from his body by Garrett and kept as a memento.

 Bowdre worked as a cowboy on the ranches of Thomas Yerby and Pete Maxwell as the war went on, as well as being an active participant.

-Bowdre married a twenty-five-year-old Mexican woman, Manuela Herrera (b.
-Maria Manuela Herrera on 20 April 1866), some months before his death.
+Bowdre married a twenty-three-year-old Mexican woman, Manuela Herrera (b.
+Maria Manuela Herrera in 1855), in 1878.

 She was born to Jose Fernando Herrera, a friend and colleague of Bowdre, and Maria Juliana Martin.
 Manuela was a sister to Doc Scurlock's wife, María Antonia Miguela Herrera, known as Antonia.
 The fact that he was recently married when he died perhaps suggests that he would have been less likely to have been involved in the gang's activities during the few weeks that passed between his marriage and his death.

 By December 1880, Charlie Bowdre was ready to quit riding with Billy the Kid and surrender for the murder of Buckshot Roberts, but he still joined the rest of the gang on a mission to ambush Pat Garrett in Fort Sumner.

 A gun battle ensued, but Bowdre and most of the Kid's gang members escaped alive.
 On December 23, however, the gang was holed up in a rock house at Stinking Springs, New Mexico.

 At dawn, Bowdre emerged to feed the horses and was shot multiple times by Garrett's posse, which had surrounded the building in the night.
-After being riddled with bullets he fell back into the doorway where, at the urging of Billy the Kid to "take a few of them with you when you die", Bowdre made exited again, but was too weak and near death at that point and could not get his gun out of his holster.
+After being riddled with bullets he fell back into the doorway where, at the urging of Billy the Kid to "take a few of them with you when you die", Bowdre exited again, but was too weak and near death at that point and could not get his gun out of his holster.
 In the last seconds of his life he stumbled and fell towards Garrett repeating the phrase, "I wish...I wish..."

 His remains were returned to his wife, and he was interred in the Fort Sumner graveyard next to Tom O'Folliard, another member of Billy's gang.
 They were joined later by Billy himself, after he was killed in July 1881.